Mobile menu icon

 Further support

-Support for students nagivating appeals, complaints and misconduct processes:
+Support for researchers navigating appeals, complaints and misconduct processes:

-Reg XVIII is the University of Manchester's procedure to deal with complaints from students.
+Reg XVIII is The University of Manchester's procedure to deal with complaints from researchers.
 Complaints provide useful feedback information and, where appropriate, are used to improve services and facilities.

 Complaints, both informal and formal, should be made as soon as possible, and in any case within eight weeks of the events or actions (or lack of actions) that have prompted the complaint.